kailash-manasarovar/statement/docs/evidence/twitter-account.md

 ## Fake accounts

 - Here is a list of a small proportion the accounts that were, and still are in some cases, cyber stalking me.
-- Some are clear images of people I know, especially teachers and staff from the conservatory.
+- Some have clear profile images of people I know, especially teachers and staff from the conservatory.
 I will note that where I can.
 - Some are obvious AI merges of people, sometimes people I know, sometimes not, and me.

 !!! important "Disclaimer"